spm/spm-docs/docs/tutorials/beginners/fmri/preprocessing.md

 - Save the job as `norm_struct_job.m` and press the `Run` button.

+The spatially normalised image will be saved as `anat/wmsub-XX-T1w.nii`.

 ## Smoothing

 Press the `Smooth` button.
 This will call up the specification of a smooth job in the batch editor window.

 - Select `Images to Smooth` and then select the spatially normalised volumes created in the last section (`func/wrsub-XX_ses-mri_task-facerecognition_run-01_bold.nii` and `func/wrsub-XX_ses-mri_task-facerecognition_run-02_bold.nii`).
+To select all the volumes in a file, change the field that says `1` to `NaN`.

 - Save the job as `smooth_job.m` and press the `Run` button.

-This will smooth the data by (the default) 8 mm in each direction.
+This will smooth the data by (the default) 8 mm in each direction, which will be saved as image files prefixed by `s` (`func/swrsub-XX_ses-mri_task-facerecognition_run-01_bold.nii` and `func/swrsub-XX_ses-mri_task-facerecognition_run-02_bold.nii`).

 --8<-- "addons/abbreviations.md"